Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Conclusions

-\section{Proof of Theorem 1}
+\subsection{Proof of Theorem \ref{thm:sub-super}}

-\begin{proof} We verify that the full information disclosure solution satisfies the KKT conditions.
-Let $\overline {X} \in P^{2n}_{+}$ denote the solution in (21) under full information disclosure.
-Primal feasibility conditions stated in \eqref{eq:mod2}, \eqref{eq:mod3} and \eqref{eq:modend} are satisfied by full information disclosure.
-We denote the associated dual variables by $\overline{\mu} \in \mathbb{R}^{n(n+1)/2}$, $\overline{\lambda} \in \mathbb{R}^{n}$ and $\overline{\Gamma}.$ Next we state the rest of the KKT conditions, i.e., dual feasibility, first order optimality and complementary slackness conditions respectively follow,
+We verify that the full information disclosure solution satisfies the KKT conditions.
+We denote the dual variables associated with constraints \eqref{eq:modend}, \eqref{eq:mod2} and $X\in P^{2n}_{+}$ by $\overline{\nu} \in \mathbb{R}^{n}$, $\overline{\mu} \in \mathbb{R}^{n(n+1)/2}$ and $\overline{\Gamma}$, respectively.
+Primal feasibility conditions in \eqref{eq:modend}-\eqref{eq:mod2} are satisfied by full information disclosure.
+Next we respectively state the rest of the KKT conditions, i.e., dual feasibility, first order optimality and complementary slackness condition,

-We check whether the above KKT conditions are satisfied by $\overline{X}$.
-We start by substituting the equality for the dual variable $\overline \Gamma$ in \eqref{first_order} into \eqref{comp_Sl} to get the following condition,